 How not to get your bike stolen in the Netherlands

 The Netherlands is a very safe country.
 For humans, that is.
 For bicycles it’s an entirely different matter.
 If bikes had a consciousness we would likely face a mass emigration of Dutch bikes.
-On average, 311 bicycles are stolen here each day according to the ANWB.
+On average, 311 bicycles are stolen here each day, according to the Royal Dutch Touring Club (ANWB).

 A study conducted by the Dutch cycling association concluded that 45 percent of stolen bicycles are taken from the direct vicinity of one’s home.
 City centres account for 20 percent of stolen bikes in the Netherlands, while 18 percent are stolen from around train stations.

 While a determined bike thief with professional cutting tools, a van and enough time cannot be deterred 100 percent, there are some things that you can do to protect your property, in order to frustrate criminals and slow them down.